-Additional information concerning the Town of Scituate and the Bonds is contained in the Preliminary Official Statement dated February 11, 2021, to which prospective bidders are directed.
-The Preliminary Official Statement is provided for informational purposes only and is not a part of this Notice of Sale.
-Said Preliminary Official Statement is deemed final by the Town except for the omission of the reoffering price(s), interest rate(s), delivery date, the identity of the underwriter(s), and any other pertinent terms of the Bonds depending on such matters, but is subject to change without notice to completion or amendment in a Final Official Statement.
-Copies of the Preliminary Official Statement may be obtained from Hilltop Securities Inc., 54 Canal Street, Boston, Massachusetts 02114 (Telephone: 617-619-4400).
-Within seven (7) business days following the award of the Bonds in accordance herewith, 10 copies of the Final Official Statement will be available from the Hilltop Securities Inc. to the successful bidder for use in reoffering the Bonds.
+Additional information concerning the Town and the Notes is contained in the Preliminary Official Statement dated February 10, 2021 to which prospective bidders are directed.
+The Preliminary Official Statement is provided for informational purposes and is not a part of this Notice of Sale.
+The Preliminary Official Statement has been deemed final by the Town except for the omission of the reoffering prices, interest rates, and other terms of the Notes depending on such matters, and the identity of the underwriters, but is subject to change without notice and to completion or amendment in a Final Official Statement.
+Copies of the Preliminary Official Statement may be obtained from Hilltop Securities Inc., 54 Canal Street, Boston, Massachusetts, 02114 telephone (617-619-4400).
+Within seven (7) business days following the award of the Notes and receipt of necessary information from the successful bidder(s), five (5) copies of the Final Official Statement will be made available to the successful bidder(s).
 Upon request, additional copies will be provided at the expense of the requester.

-The Bonds in definitive form will be delivered to The Depository Trust Company or its custodial agent on or about March 4, 2021 for settlement in federal funds.
+The Notes, in definitive form, will be delivered to DTC or the office of its custodial agent, or to the registered owner if a fully registered certificate or certificates is requested by a successful bidder and approved by the Town, on or about March 4, 2021 for credit to the Town in federal reserve funds.